letientai299/freecodecamp/web/doc/readme.md

 Hope you enjoy this page.
 See also my
 [other freeCodeCamp solutions](https://letientai.io/freecodecamp/).

-BTW, the total time for this page is TODO.
+BTW, the total time for this page is 8h, in which first 2h for setting up the [render-doc.js][renderjs] script, the rest for content and integrate other js libraries.

 ## A bit about Markdown